Shahabkhan99/DMS/README.md

 1.  **Download:** Get the latest `DMS_Enterprise.exe` from the Releases section.
     > **Tip:** You can place this file anywhere (Desktop, Documents, etc.).
 It acts as a standalone portable app.
 2.  **Launch:** Double-click `DMS_Enterprise.exe`.
-3.  **App Mode:** The application will launch in a secure "App Mode" window (no browser tabs or address bars).
+3.  **App Mode:** The application will launch in a secure "App Mode".
-4.  **Trial License:** On the first run, a **Trial License** is automatically generated.
-You will be taken directly to the "Welcome" or "Login" screen.
+4.  **Trial License:** On the first run, the system shows qr code to send a trial license request to admin, once admin confirm click Active License online or input the key manually to activate once done You will be taken directly to the "Welcome" or "Login" screen.

 ---